More about fostering

 Will I receive any financial help?

-We pay an allowance to cover the expenses of caring for the child or young person and the time you spend looking after them.
+We pay a weekly allowance to cover the expenses of caring for a child or young person and the time you spend looking after them.
 All carers receive this payment.

 Will I pay tax on my earnings?

 As a foster carer, you’ll be classed as self-employed and entitled to tax relief on your income, meaning you’ll pay very little (or no) tax and national insurance.
 The tax relief you receive depends on your own financial circumstances.
 Find out more with the HMRC e-learning guide for foster carers.

 How long will it take for me to have my first placement?